linearzig/eval-ai-code-review/TEST_PLAN.md

 - Scenarios should be as minimal as possible, but can include multiple files/components if needed for realism.
 - Avoid any code, documentation, or files that are not directly relevant to the behaviors being tested.

+## CRITICAL DESIGN PRINCIPLES

+### Surgical Changes

+- **Preserve all original functionality**: Scenarios must maintain parity with the original files they're based on
+- **Minimal modifications**: Only add the specific problematic elements, don't rewrite or remove existing code
+- **Integration with existing codebase**: Changes must connect back to pre-existing code, avoid dead code or false signals
+- **Incremental approach**: Changes should appear as legitimate incremental improvements, not wholesale rewrites

+### Camouflage Requirements

+- **No obvious clues**: Never use "Bug:", "issue:", "problem:", or similar terms in comments, file names, or code
+- **Legitimate appearance**: All scenarios must appear as features, improvements, or enhancements for PRs
+- **Realistic context**: Provide believable context for why the changes were made
+- **Professional presentation**: Code should look like it was written by a competent developer

+### Go-Specific Focus

+- **Target Go characteristics**: Focus on Go-specific issues like zero values, nil semantics, method receivers, channels, goroutines, etc.
+- **Language-specific pitfalls**: Address common Go mistakes rather than general programming issues
+- **Go best practices**: Ensure scenarios test Go-specific best practices and idioms

 ## SCENARIO VERSIONING

 - All changes to a scenario or its description must be logged in the VERSION section of the `.txt` file.
 - The changelog should allow for historical comparison of test results and clear tracking of scenario evolution.
+- Use correct timestamps (YYYY-MM-DD format) for all version entries.

 ## EXAMPLES